An appraiser provides an evaluation that generates an opinion of value.

-One of the three is the Cost Approach - which is how much it would cost to replace the improvements, minus physical deterioration and other factors, then adding the land value.
+One of the processes in use is the Cost Approach, which finds what it would cost to restore the improvements to the property, less the depreciation and physical deterioration, adding the land value.

-The most common approach in figuring the value of a home is the Sales Comparison Approach which involves concluding a comparison to comparable properties close by.
+Easily the most common approach in figuring the value of a house is the Sales Comparison Approach which concerns making a comparison to comparable houses close by.

-Usually, the Sales Comparison Approach is the most definite indicator of value of a residential property.
+The Sales Comparison Approach is commonly the most accurate and clearest indicator of cost for a house.